When Mount Vesuvius erupted, every village, town, city within a 15-kilometer radius of the volcano got destroyed.

 - Entrance fee to Herculaneum

-- Drop back to hotel
+- Drop back to the hotel

-Tour price: All 3+ tourists pay 125 Euros / person
+Tour price: All 4+ tourists pay €92

 Must read